Trimaran of Transcendence

 Our anchor is MEDITATION.
 It is best deployed whenever safety, connection, self-esteem, loving, giving, creating, or purpose are in need of maintenance, repair, or upgrade.

-When we are sailing into novelty that is perfectly balanced just outside of our comfort zone, but within our capabilities; we experience FLOW STATES: heightened periods of intense creative engagement where learning accelerates and time vanishes.
+When we are sailing into novelty, an uncharted experience that is perfectly balanced just outside of our comfort zone, but within our capabilities; we experience FLOW STATES: heightened periods of intense creative engagement where learning accelerates and time vanishes.
+They are wonderful.

 And when we experience sublime life-altering moments of perfect sailing in exquisite harmony with current weather conditions; where inner and outer worlds resonate, connect, and unite; where we experience awe, wonder, rapture, insight, or ecstasy; those are TRANSCENDENT EXPERIENCES.
 They are beautiful.

-“Seek balance and beauty and you will be moving in the right direction, doing what the world needs you to do at this moment.”
+“Seek BALANCE and BEAUTY, Mister Rico, and you will surely be moving in the right direction, doing what the world needs you to do, at that moment.”